michael-neuhold/michael-neuhold/README.md

 # Hi, I'm Michael 👋

+I am a tech- enthusiast with a special faible for software development and software architecture.
+Working on projects and learning new programming languages has become one of my passions in the last 10 years 💻 🚀.

 - 🔭 Working at dynatrace
 - 🌱 I’m currently working on my master thesis (decomposing monolithic architectures)
 - 🎯 2023 Goal: MSc in Software Engineering